Albert Betts, Jr.

-ICT publishes a monthly newsletter, "Texas Insurance Newsletter," that reports on important legislative, judicial and regulatory events.
+ICT publishes a weekly "News to Know" that reports on important legislative, judicial and regulatory events.

 We also publish numerous updates reporting on the ever changing workers' compensation rules and the Division of Workers' Compensation's Quarterly Insurance Carrier meetings.
 ICT also publishes a monthly workers' compensation news digest.

 ICT staff attends all board meetings of the Texas Windstorm Insurance Association (TWIA) and the Texas FAIR Plan Association (TFPA) and provides written reports to the membership.

 Annual Symposium, Conferences and Seminars

-ICT hosts the Annual Property and Casualty Insurance Symposium and the Annual Workers' Compensation Conference that provide persons interested in the Texas insurance industry with an update on important issues.
+ICT hosts the Annual Property and Casualty Insurance Symposium that provide persons interested in the Texas insurance industry with an update on important issues.

-ICT holds workers' compensation seminars that provide continuing education opportunities for insurance professionals, adjusters, attorneys, and others who work within the Texas industry.
+ICT holds workers' compensation seminars and conferences that provide continuing education opportunities for insurance professionals, adjusters, attorneys, and others who work within the Texas workers’ compensation industry.